techascent/tech.compute/README.md

 The datatype library allows identification and efficient copying of data into packed sequential buffers, including marshalling copies where we want to say copy a buffer of bytes into a buffer of floats.
-This library is very carefully written to allow cortex to ensure that the cortex engine does not have unnecessary bottlenecks around feeding inference or training data to the system and is a crucial component to ensure good performance while still allowing users complete flexibility with regards to their choice of data used in their systems external to the compute system.
+This library is very carefully written to allow efficient upload/download characteristics so client code does not have unnecessary bottlenecks around moving data to or from a compute device while still allowing users complete flexibility with regards to their choice of data used in their systems external to the compute system.

 This combination of systems (driver, datatype, and resource) are designed to work